NapaValleyPhotographicSociety.org

 Picture

-"Heart, Humor and Beauty, was the theme of this year's month-long juried show in October at Jessel Gallery on Atlas Peak Road.
+"Heart, Humor and Beauty, was the theme of the 2016 month-long juried show in October at Jessel Gallery on Atlas Peak Road.

 Jurors Included NVPS boardmember Lanny Johnson, as well as Laurie Corona, local business owner and Paul Hippauf, Paul Hippauf Photography.